"Art is not what you see, but what you make others see."

 Balancing the Tortured Artist

-Share authentic expression: Offer gifts to the world rather than hoarding them.
+Share authentic expression: Offer gifts to the world, not hoard them.

 Trust that real art connects: Believe that authenticity will find its audience.

-Balance truth with accessibility: Learn the craft of sharing without losing authenticity.
+Balance truth with access: Learn the craft of sharing without losing authenticity.

-Remember that art serves connection: Creation is completed in sharing.
+Remember that art serves connection: Creation completes in sharing.

 Build bridges without compromising truth: Learn to reach others while staying real.